mavericklim91/Modeling-SARS-CoV-2-Nucleotide-Mutations/README.md

 # Modeling-SARS-CoV-2-Nucleotide-Mutations

 **Description**
-> This directory contains the source code, data and figures for the research article:
+> This directory is comprised of folders containing the source code, data and figures for the research article:
 * Modeling-SARS-CoV-2-Nucleotide-Mutations-as-a-Stochastic-Process

-**Source**
+## Source
 > This folder contains the python source code for analysing the mutation dynamics of the SARS-CoV-2 genome
 * main.py
 > This python script contains the main driver code for our model and analysis